 For moms who want to maintain an active lifestyle while keeping their baby close, the 3 in 1 Travel Bassinet with Diaper Bag and Change Mat is the perfect companion.
 It can be used as a portable bassinet, a diaper bag and a change mat, which is basically every parent’s dream.

 Apart from being incredibly stylish, this is the best convertible travel bassinet is incredibly practical.
 It’s made to withstand a lot of wear and tear, and at the same time, give you all the carrying space in the world.
 Whether you need it to keep the diapers and wet-wipes in one of the 8 zipped pockets, or you need to store milk in one of the insulated pockets, everything you need to keep your baby comfortable can come along.

 The unisex design won’t make dad feel too feminine when he’s on patrol, and it unfolds within a few seconds to provide you with a hygienic changing mat, or a bassinet if you need it to be one.

-Elements that really stand out from this specific bassinet are the convenience, durability and practicality.
+Elements that really stand out from this specific 3-in-1 travel bassinet are convenience, durability, and practicality.
 And it always looks good, no matter what you do with it.
 The unit comes with a free drawstring bag, and it has stroller handles in case you were wondering.

 MiClassic 2in1 Rocking Travel Crib – Best Portable Bassinet